aatxe/irc/README.md

 ```

 ## Contributing ##
 Contributions to this library would be immensely appreciated.
-It should be noted that as this is a
-public domain project, any contributions will thus be released into the public domain as well.
+Prior to version 0.12.0, this library was public domain.
+As of 0.12.0, this library is offered under the Mozilla Public License 2.0 whose text can be found in `LICENSE.md`.